I am left-handed

-I am left handed, a southpaw, sinister* [it's meaning 4 and the etymology that you need to look at].
+I am left-handed, a southpaw, sinister*.
 But it's only a short time that I have known it.
-I just thought I was dextrous**, right-handed, like most "normal" people.
+I had thought I was dextrous**, right-handed, like most normal people.

-I probably should have realized it earlier in life -- my teachers should have realised it -- where were they coming from, what were they thinking, or were they in on a conspiracy?
+I probably should have realised it earlier in life — my teachers should have realised it — where were they coming from, what were they thinking, or were they too in on the conspiracy?

-I had by far the worst hand writing in the class.
-From the day we learned to write the first letter, until we knew all the alphabet, in printing and in script — what we called running writing — right through to the end of high school.
+I had by far the worst handwriting in the class.
+From the day we learned to write the first letter, until we knew all the alphabet, in print and in script — what we called running writing — right through to the end of high school.

-I couldn't draw.
+I could not draw.
 I always wanted to draw, to paint, to create, but the art teachers ignored me, never tried to help me.
 I was a lost cause as far as they were concerned and they let me know it.

-They only wanted to spend time with the talented few.
+They only wanted to their spend time with the talented few.
 While I was not the only one ignored (Dickens?) in high school art classes, I was certainly the most ignored.
 Totally ignored.
-They didn't even bother trying to teach me.
+They did not even bother trying to teach me.
 [Shame on you Fred Lanker and your pathetic public school staff.]

-How did it start, or more exactly how did I find out? finally, formally find out?
-I had an inkling over the years: I would always kick a ball with my left foot, look through the camera view finder with my left eye, breath on my left side when I swim, thrown a ball with my left hand and other things that I don't remember anymore.
-I remember playing ball and soccer with my father, "Why are you kicking the ball with your left foot, thowing the ball with your left hand?
+How did it start, or more exactly how did I find out?
+Finally, formally find out?
+I had an inkling over the years: I would always kick a ball with my left foot, look through the camera viewfinder with my left eye, breath on my left side when I swim, thrown a ball with my left hand and other things that I do not remember anymore.
+I recall one time playing ball and soccer with my father, "Why are you kicking the ball with your left foot, throwing the ball with your left hand?
 Use the right!
-It's more efficient, stronger."
-But I would naturally, to his frustration, go back to the left leg after a vain, right sided attempt."
+It is more efficient, stronger."
+But I would naturally, to his frustration, go back to the left leg after a vain, right-sided attempt."

-You say I should have realized that I'm at least left somethinged.
-Well my brain was trying to tell me something, but it was not heard above the background din of "you're normal like the rest of us, Mr Right-handed Person . . . . .
+You say I should have realised that I am at least left-somethinged.
+Nevertheless my brain was trying to tell me one thing, but it was not heard above the background din of "you're normal like the rest of us, Mr Right-handed Person ...

 Over the years I suspected I was sinister***.
-I sort of confronted my mother, timidly, on more than one occasion.
+I had sort of confronted my mother, timidly, on more than one occasion.
 Emphasis on sort of.
-It wasn't easy being a second [Holocaust] generation child.
+It was not easy being a [Holocaust] second generation child.
 You were not able to confront that Holy generation.
 And holy they were, initiated by fire.
-We mortals stood in their awe; we feared treading on their emotional ground, lest we be swept up in the tempest.
-We didn't really know what we feared, but we feared it none-the-the-less.
-To accuse a survivor of messing with Nature, with God-given talent -- this was too much for us to handle.
+We mortals stood in their awe.
+We feared treading on their emotional ground, lest we be swept up in the tempest.
+We did not really know what we feared, but we were anxious none-the-less.
+To accuse a survivor of messing with Nature, with God-given talent — this was too much for us to handle.

 We played their game, by their unwritten rule book.
-We had to live up to their expectations, beyond their expectations.
-My brother the doctor, me the lawyer [poor guy really is a doctor, and good at it too].
+We had to live up to their expectations, in reality actually beyond their expectations.
+My brother the doctor, me the lawyer [poor guy really is a doctor — and good at it too].
 We had no choice.
 Doing well at school was only met by comparisons to others in the class who did better.
 Coming second in the class was gross failure.
 And topping the grade was met with, "it had better be the same next term", not in an overtly threatening way, but in a way that you understood what was expected.

 So how did I eventually receive parental confirmation of my left-handedness?
-Well, I was talking to my mother one day last year [as usually each day via Skype] and she was complaining that she was having problems with her right wrist -- it made her hand useless — she had trouble pushing her mouse — and what a bother it was.
+Well, I was talking to my mother one day last year [as usual, each day via Skype] and she was complaining that she was having problems with her right wrist — it made her hand useless — she had trouble pushing her mouse — and what a bother this was.

 She just repeated her statement again, "you're left handed" and I just repeated mine, perhaps even more emphatically.
 She [tried to] explained that from where she comes, left-handed people were looked upon as abnormal, decidedly weird.
 She did it because she loved me, she cared for me, she wanted what was best for me.

-I was worried about what this has done to me psychologically, physically, physiologically, mentally.
+I was worried what this condition had done to me: psychologically, physically, physiologically, mentally.
 Was this the cause of all of life's problems?
 I spoke to a psychiatrist.
 He ummed and ahhed and said that's terrible.
-(Really? $250 later) Eventually I figured he didn't know too much about the topic, so I dropped it.
+(Really? $250 later) Eventually I figured he did not know too much about the topic, so I dropped it.

-So I spoke to a psychologist.
-He was bit more sympathetic.
+Next I spoke to a psychologist.
+He was a little more sympathetic.
 He explained that the human brain is good at compensating, though compensation did not necessarily come for free.
 He suggested speaking to an occupational therapist.
 They deal with this kind of compensation.
-I obviously have compensated over the last fifty years, but what has been the cost?
+I obviously have been compensating for over the last fifty years, but what has been the cost?
 How is my brain currently wired?

 Since then I have using my left hand more and more: writing, mousing (actually I have two computers on my desk and use one hand on each mouse simultaneously).
 I even played table tennis with my left hand.
 I need more practice, especially on the serve; but I held my own.

 I could take a feather out of cap of the Biblical Ehud.
-He killed the obese King Eglon by pulling his knife on him with his left hand.
-The palace guards didn't think to search his right side, because "normal" people carried their swords or knives on their left side so they could draw with their right hand.
-The Book of Judges describes how the knife was sucked further and further into Eglon's abdomen, drawn in and covered by his blubbery fat, all the way into his intestines.
-This and the demise of Agag are my favorite Biblical stories.
+He killed the very obese wicked King Eglon by plunging his knife into him with his left hand.
+The palace guards did not think to search his right side, because normal people carried their swords or knives on their left so they could draw speedily with their right hand.
+Shoftim, the Book of Judges, describes how the knife was sucked further and further into Eglon's abdomen, drawn in and covered by his blubbery fat, all the way into his intestines.
+This and the demise of the Amaleki king Agag are my favourite Biblical stories.

-This is actually the basis for people shaking hands with their right hands, to indicate openly that they come in peace, carrying no concealed weapon in their hand.
+This narrative provides the basis for people shaking hands with their right hands.
+It is to indicate openly that they come in peace, carrying no concealed weapon in their right hand.

 * Sinister adjective